 PATTY HANCOCK MEMORIAL PROCESS TECHNOLOGY SCHOLARSHIP was established in her memory by her husband to provide tuition to a full-time student enrolled in the Southwest Mississippi Community College Process Technology Program.
-Applicants must have a minimum GPA of 2.5.

-PAUL E. GUY HONOR SCHOLARSHIP was established by his children in his memory to provide tuition to a full-time student.
-Applicants must be a resident of Pike County and have a minimum GPA of 3.0 or higher.
+PAUL E. GUY HONOR SCHOLARSHIP was established by his children in his memory to provide tuition to a full-time student enrolled at Southwest Mississippi Community College.
+Preference is given to students that are residents of Pike County.
+Applicants must have a 3.0 or higher GPA.

 PERSEVERANCE SCHOLARSHIP was established by Rebecca Wilson Askew to provide tuition to a full-time student enrolled at Southwest Mississippi Community College in the program leading to the Associate Degree Nursing Program.
-Applicants must be a Mississippi resident experiencing financial challenges that could potentially interfere with the ability to continue school.
+Applicants must be a Mississippi resident experiencing financial challenges that could potentially interfere with the ability to continue college.
 Applicants must have purchased a Mississippi Nurses Foundation car tag and have it displayed on personal vehicle at time of application.

-PINE BURR & WHISPERING PINES JOURNALISM SCHOLARSHIP was established by the Enterprise-Journal, the Tylertown Times, Southern Herald, Wilk-Amite Record and The Franklin Advocate newspapers to provide tuition to full-time students serving as the editor of the Pine Burr campus paper and the editor of the Whispering Pines Yearbook.
-Applicants must have a minimum GPA of 3.0 or above and be referred by the Pine Burr/Whispering Pines advisor.
+PINE BURR & WHISPERING PINES JOURNALISM SCHOLARSHIP was established by the Enterprise-Journal, The Tylertown Times, Southern Herald, Wilk-Amite Record and the Franklin Advocate newspapers to provide tuition to full-time students serving as the editor of the Pine Burr campus newspaper and the editor of the Whispering Pines Yearbook.
+Applicants must have a minimum GPA of 3.0 and be referred by the Pine Burr/Whispering Pines advisor.

 PRODUCTION TECHNICIANS PROCESS TECHNOLOGY SCHOLARSHIP was established by the company to provide tuition to full-time students enrolled in the Southwest Mississippi Community College Process Technology Program.
-Applicants must have a minimum GPA of 3.0 or higher.
+Applicants must have a minimum 3.0 GPA.